 Figure 3.
 Mercator Plot of Star Spots

-You can download the WinFitter help manual by clicking the following link: WinFitter help manual.
+You can download the WinFitter user's manual by clicking the following link: WinFitter user's manual.

 The WinFitter program with accompanying documentation is available free to anyone who wants to use it.
-It can be downloaded from DropBox by clicking the following link: WinFitter Installation File.
+A zip file containing the installation file, the user's manual and example input and output files can be downloaded from DropBox by clicking the following link: WinFitter 2.0.zip.

 Adby, P. R. and Dempster, M. A. M., 1974, Introduction to Optimization Methods (London: Chapman and Hall).